 Shayne Clarke is an associate professor in the Department of Religious Studies, McMaster University, where he has taught since completing his PhD at UCLA in 2006.
 Recent publications include Family Matters in Indian Buddhist Monasticisms (2014), Vinaya Texts.
 Gilgit Manuscripts in the National Archives of India: Facsimile Edition (2014), “The ’Dul bar byed pa (Vinītaka) Case-Law Section of the Mūlasarvāstivādin Uttaragrantha: Sources for Guṇaprabha’s Vinayasūtra and Indian Buddhist Attitudes towards Sex and Sexuality” (2016), and “Lost in Tibet, Found in Bhutan: The Unique Nature of the Mūlasarvāstivādin Law Code for Nuns” (2018).

-Amanda Goodman (Ph.D., University of California, Berkeley, 2013) is an Assistant Professor cross-appointed in the Department for the Study of Religion and the Department of East Asian Studies.
+Amanda Goodman received a PhD from the Group in Buddhist Studies at the University of California, Berkeley in 2013 and is currently cross-appointed in the Department for the Study of Religion and the Department of East Asian Studies at the University of Toronto.
 Her research focuses on the formative Tang-Song transition period of Chinese Buddhism, and specifically the Chinese esoteric or tantric Buddhist traditions of the eighth through tenth centuries.
-Grounded in the textual and material finds from the Dunhuang Buddhist cave site, her work engages with broader conceptual issues in the study of the dissemination and appropriation or alteration of Buddhism across the Sinitic world in the pre-modern period.
-She is also interested in the cross-cultural transmission of Buddhism along the old Silk Road, and regularly teaches on the topic of Central Asian Buddhism.
-She is currently preparing a book-length study centered on an indigenous Chinese Buddhist ritual compilation, the Vajra Peak Scripture, that reflects on regional and trans-regional esoteric Buddhist ritual trends during China’s middle-period.
+Grounded in the textual and material finds from the Dunhuang Buddhist cave site, both her research and teaching take up the broader conceptual issues bound up in the study of the cross-cultural transmission of Buddhism along the old Silk Road and into the medieval Sinitic world.
+She is preparing a book-length study centered on a set of extra-canonical Chinese esoteric Buddhist ritual works from Dunhuang that reflects on regional and trans-regional traditions of study and practice during the age of the Buddhist manuscript.

 The frequent pairings of Guanyin with Dizang in sculptures, miracle stories, prayers, donor inscriptions and ritual texts constitute a new development in Chinese Buddhism.
 Buddhist cave sculptures in Longmen and Sichuan, for example, either depict the two in the same niche, or place their individual niches side by side.
 Sometimes, we also find them flank a central Buddha figure, be it Amitabha or the Buddha of Healing.
 Guanyin and Dizang were often linked together in ritual and art.
 While the earliest examples are dated to the early Tang (618-907) or the 7th century, this phenomenon became more prevalent after the late Tang around the early 10th century.
 Such pairing does not have any basis in Buddhist scriptures.
 Why did such a pairing occur?
 A related larger question is: What can this development tell us about Chinese Buddhism?